-Piazzale Michelangelo is one of those places you absolutely must-see if you are in Florence, being the most famous panoramic observation point in the city.
+Piazzale Michelangelo is one of those places you absolutely must-see in Florence, being the city’s most famous panoramic observation point.
 The view extends over the entire historic center of the city to the opposite hills of Fiesole and Settignano.
 Here we also find a bronze copy of Michelangelo’s David.
 You can get to the square by car (there is a parking lot on the side), or by bus no. 12 of the local public transport service.
 Wanting, even on foot, climbing the “Rampe del Poggi” from the square of the same name in the San Niccolò district.

 11. Pharmacy of Santa Maria Novella

 Another gem not to be missed in Florence is the Pharmacy of Santa Maria Novella, the oldest pharmacy in Europe, which has been operating non-stop for over four centuries, in Via Della Scala no. 16.